 Volunteer positions are varied, some folks present demonstrations, direct classes to the next station, set up stations, check in volunteers, assist with hospitality, pass apples out to the students on their way to the next station, many tasks waiting for many hands to assist.
 For volunteer information contact email@example.com or call 571.379.7514.
-We hope you will volunteer with us next October.
+We hope you will volunteer with us this October.
 All help will be greatly appreciated.

 Farm Field Days are funded by generous donations to the Prince William Environmental Excellence Foundation, a 501(C)3 non-profit organization, an affiliate of Prince William Soil & Water Conservation District.

-Meaningful Watershed Educational Experience (MWEE) volunteers needed for FALL and SPRING programs!
+Meaningful Watershed Educational Experience (MWEE) volunteers needed for SPRING and FALL programs!

 Eighteen hundred students and seventy teachers have participated in these programs since 2012.
 The students are excited to get their hands down into the soil, learn the substance of soil, the uses of soil, NO SOIL - NO FOOD, and about the human impact on soil and water.
 We have added a bonus "Pollinators" station.
 Without them we would be in big trouble.
 Check out this video on youtube